 And of course, one decline is not a portent of repeated rejections and dejections.

-First of all, be aware that credit scores are still one of the major factors contributing towards auto loan lenders’ decisions.
+First of all, be aware that credit scores are still one of the major factors contributing to auto loan lenders’ decisions.
 Lenders and financial institutions vary in their criteria because naturally, consumers vary greatly across the country.
 They vary even in the same region depending on financial circumstances and credit histories.

-Having a good credit history is like having something that precludes most other things that lender and dealers may be looking for.
+Having a good credit history is like having something that precludes most other things that lenders and dealers may be looking for.
 Naturally, car buyers with higher scores are approved faster for conventional car loans with terms and rates that sweeten the auto deals.
 On the other hand, customers with bad credit will not fare successfully.

 Establishing and Differentiating Between Good and Bad Credit Is an Art.

 FICO score of around 600 is generally expected to delimit the good from the bad, so to speak.
 Guidelines set in ink and print are seldom followed to the point with human emotions leaving room for improvising in each unique case.
-That said the Consumer Federation of America and National Credit Reporting Associations (reported by Associated Press), Bankrate.com, Credit.com, Investopedia, NerdWallet.com and others put scores below 600 as poor credit.
+That said the Consumer Federation of America and National Credit Reporting Associations (reported by Associated Press), Bankrate.com, Credit.com, Investopedia, NerdWallet.com, and others put scores below 600 as poor credit.

 Strictly speaking, our Congressional Budget Office identifies a FICO score of 620 as the cutoff for prime loans.
 Conventional car loans or prime auto loans are associated with better credit scores of over 620.

 Potential car buyers concerned with credit reports should contact all the big three credit-reporting agencies- Equifax, Experian, and TransUnion - in the United States promptly.
 Check for errors that may be limiting your access to affordable car financing even before you think of applying for these car loans.